 Your next step is replacing the filter or filter medium for your pool.
 There are some products available designed to clean filters to avoid replacements.
 However, when switching the whole pool system, it’s best to replace the filters entirely.
 Not doing so can leave behind traces of the previous chemicals that can interfere with your entire system’s effectiveness.

-Now that the pool is free of all biguanides, you need to adjust your alkalinity into acceptable ranges.
+Now that the pool is free of all biguanides, you need to adjust your alkalinity to acceptable ranges.
 Once alkalinity is stable, you’ll adjust pH.
 You can continue to the next lengthy process once both of these are reading at the correct levels.

 Your pool needs to be shocked using non-chlorine shock.
 After adding this, it’s important to run your filter for 48 hours while allowing the transition to complete.
 When the time is up, check your pH again and adjust if needed to maintain the desired levels.